Roxaleen/podpicker/README.md

 A scoring function is then used to quantify how well a playlist meets the above requirements:

 ```
-Score = Average episode rating ×
+Score = Average episode rating
-        (Unique series count / Episode count) ×
+        × (Unique series count / Episode count)
-        (Playlist duration / Target duration)²
+        × (Playlist duration / Target duration)²
 ```

 This function is the product of three terms:

 * **Rating term:** The first term accounts for the relevance and recency of playlist episodes.

-  By using the *average* rather than the *sum* of individual ratings, it prioritizes quality (fewer episodes with higher ratings) over quantity (more numerous episodes, but lower ratings).
+  By using the *average* rather than the *sum* of individual ratings, it prioritizes quality (fewer episodes with higher ratings) over quantity (more numerous episodes, but lower individual ratings).

 * **Diversity term:** The second term penalizes combinations with multiple episodes from the same series.